mjebdev/harbour-quaycentral/README.md

 # QuayCentral
 A GUI app for the 1Password command-line tool on Sailfish OS.

-Still in early development (alpha) - please see Limitations & Issues below.
+Still in early development (beta) - please see Limitations & Issues below.

 QuayCentral is an unofficial application and is in no way associated with 1Password or AgileBits, Inc.